TMinhDang/NFT_AIAgent/README.md

+NFT MARKETPLACE

-This project is built using the Clarity programming language on the Stacks blockchain, designed to manage image creation, valuation, and user interactions through a smart contract-based system.
+The blockchain project uses the Clarity language on the Stacks blockchain, with the following components:
-Components
-Agent 1: Image Creation
-A smart contract that generates or stores metadata for images, such as:

-URLs or
-IPFS hashes

-Agent 2: Image Valuation
+Agent 1 - Image Creation: A smart contract responsible for generating or storing information about an image (e.g., URL or hash on IPFS).

-A smart contract that assigns a monetary value to images, based on:
+Agent 2 - Image Evaluation: A smart contract that evaluates the monetary value of the image (simulated or based on specific logic, e.g., 100-500 USD/STX).

-Simulated logic or
-Predefined ranges (e.g., 100–500 USD/STX)

-User Interaction Mechanism
+User Mechanism:

-Users submit the amount they are willing to pay to "purchase" an image.
+Users input the amount they are willing to pay to "purchase" the image.

-The system compares the submitted amount with the value assigned by Agent 2:
+The system compares the user’s input amount with the image’s value determined by Agent 2:

-If the amount is less than the image’s value → Increments a counter (count up).
+If the amount < image value → Increase the counter (count up).
-If the amount is equal to or greater than the image’s value → Decrements the counter (count down).
+If the amount ≥ image value → Decrease the counter (count down).

-Objective
-To create a decentralized system on the Stacks blockchain that:

-Manages image creation and storage
-Evaluates image value
-Facilitates user interactions through a bid-based counting mechanism
+Objective: Build a blockchain-based system to manage image creation, value evaluation, and user interaction with a counting mechanism that increases or decreases based on the bid amount.

 <img width="3024" height="1056" alt="image" src="https://github.com/user-attachments/assets/138a43f6-2d0c-465e-be6b-dc9e4fbe44ee" />